 There are no specific requirements for an emotional support animal.
 This means you can find an ESA easily.

 If you already own a pet, they can become your new animal companion.
-If you don’t there are plenty of animal shelters with cute puppies and kittens up for adoption.
+If you don’t, there are plenty of animal shelters with cute four-legged friends looking for a new home.
 Look for one in your area and drop by.
 You may very well meet your new best friend!

 Where to Take Your Emotional Support Animal in Prince Edward Island